 Intense pulse light therapy (IPL) is a nonfractional laser treatment that encourages collagen growth within the dermis and can be effectively used for overall pigmentation cases, predominantly flat spots.

-Lumecca is a very powerful, intense pulsed light developed to treat a myriad of skin problems, including hyperpigmentation.
+Lumecca is a powerful, intense pulsed light developed to treat many skin problems, including hyperpigmentation.
 This technique has amazing effects on the appearance of your skin, successfully targeting age spots, freckles, and sun damage.

 Most patients who have opted for Lumecca IPL treatment for hyperpigmentation have reported no severe side effects.
 Minor redness, swelling, and sensitivity to sunlight after treatment are some of the side effects of Lumecca treatment.

-Microneedling is a minimally-invasive method that has been developed to improve your skin issues.
+Microneedling is a minimally-invasive method developed to improve your skin issues.
 This method is an effective solution for hyperpigmentation as well.
 It lightens the skin color by stimulating the dark patches to heal by themselves.
-The procedure is performed by piercing the skin and generating wounds which cause your body to produce more collagen in order to restore the damage.
-Microneedling is also proven to be helpful for scars, Melasma, and sunspots.
+The procedure is performed by piercing the skin and generating wounds that cause your body to produce more collagen to restore the damage.
+Microneedling is also helpful for scars, Melasma, and sunspots.